DataByteNITT/India-data-visualisation/README.md

-# India-data-visualisation
+# Analysis of India's problems

 - Visualisations help give a better and clearer perspective than raw numbers.

 - This project aims to find interesting insights on issues concerning India.

-- Feel free to use any visualisation tool - matplotlib,seaborn,bokeh,ggplot..
+- Feel free to use any visualisation tool - matplotlib,seaborn,bokeh,ggplot,Tableau..

 - Each topic is structured as
 	-	`topic-name`
 		-	`data` -  datasets
 		-	`scripts` - Python/R scripts
-		-	`plots` - various plots
+		-	`plots` - screenshots of various plots
+- Create a new directory for each topic

 1) [Indian Engineer's employability](engineers-employability)